More Soulish Food | Hungry Souls Home

 Create in us a place of hospitality.
 Amen.

-We are ready to go to the printers to order several hundred of these prayer cards.
+We are ready to go to the printers to order several hundred copies of these prayer cards.
 If you would like to order some as gifts or for your own table, we can make them available.
 Prices and ordering information are listed below.
 Perhaps they will be a way of reminding ourselves of this truth written by Jean Vanier, the founder of L'Arche:

 "Welcome is one sign that a community is alive.
 To invite others to live with us is a sign that we are not afraid, that we have a treasure of truth and of peace to share.
 A community that refuses to welcome—whether through fear, weariness, insecurity, a desire to cling to comfort, or just because it is fed up with visitors—is dying spiritually."